IltisAuge/uni-fail/README.md

 You have to upload a copy of the ``.env`` file to your production environment and make a few changes to this file.<br>
 1. PRODUCTION=true
 2. Adjust your MongoDB connection credentials
-3. Change AUTH_RETURN_URL to point to your frontend Angular application
+3. Change AUTH_RETURN_URL to point to your frontend Angular application (Important: No tailing "/"!)
 4. Change HOST, DOMAIN to reflect your domain name
 5. Change API_BASE to point to your backend API service (Important: No tailing "/"!)